University of Minnesota Medical School Application Process

 INTERVIEW

-Interview invitations will be sent via email on a rolling basis beginning in September.
-The interview will consist of asynchronous questions as well as a mission specific interview for either the General Admission, Rural Health, or Indigenous Health & Community missions conducted via Zoom.
-You will receive additional information in your interview invitation.
+Interview invitations will be sent via email on a rolling basis beginning in August.
+The interview will consist of asynchronous questions as well as a mission specific interview conducted via Zoom.

 FINAL DECISIONS

 Accept - Offers of admission will be made on a rolling basis beginning in October.
-You’ll need to accept your offer within two weeks.
+Acceptance offers will include campus placement information along with a requirement to confirm that the acceptance has been received and reviewed.

-Waitlist - If an applicant is placed on the waitlist, beginning in May, one of three things will happen:
+Waitlist - If an applicant is placed on the waitlist, they will receive additional information after all final decisions have been rendered.

-Deny - Candidates who are denied after interview will not receive further consideration.
+Deny - All application decisions are final and will not receive further consideration.

-You may request delayed matriculation.
-The deferral period is limited to one year, and you are restricted from applying to other medical schools.
-Accepted applicants must submit a letter to medadmis@umn.edu requesting a deferment by April 15.
+Delayed Matriculation - Applicants may request delayed matriculation.
+The deferral period is limited to one year and applicants are restricted from applying to other medical schools.
+Accepted applicants must submit a letter to [email protected] requesting a deferment by April 15.
 Any applicant accepted after April 30 who requests a deferment will be considered if spots are available.

 REAPPLICANTS